+The trend can again be associated with the application of sulphur .

 Available Potassium in soil (kg ha-1):

-Data presenting to available potassium in soil (kg ha-1) has recorded at both the year during the investigation.
-The crop growth has been presented in table no. 4.
-The pooled analysis data on available potassium in soil (kg ha-1) of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum available potassium in soil (kg ha-1) (114.06 kg ha-1). followed by I2 (One Irrigation at pre-flowering). and the lowest available potassium in soil (107.64 kg ha-1) recorded under the treatment of I1 Control (No irrigation).
+Data on available potassium in the soil were compiled in Table 4.
+In both years of investigation, the pooled analysis data on available potassium in soil indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) recorded maximum available potassium in soil

+(114.06 kg h114.06This was followed by I2 (One Irrigation at pre-flowering). and the lowest available potassium in soil (107.64 kg ha-1) recorded under the treatment of I1 Control (No irrigation).

-The pooled analysis of data on available potassium in soil (kg ha-1) in soil similarly influenced by different nutrient management practices at maximum available potassium in soil (kg ha-1) was recorded (115.57 kg ha-1) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
-Followed by T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS) (114.51, 111.47 and 108.96 kg ha-1) respectively.
-However, the lowest available potassium in soil (kg ha-1) was recorded (106.84 kg ha-1) under the treatment T1 (RDF 120:60:40).
+The pooled analysis of data on available potassium in soil (kg ha-1) show the influence of different nutrient management practices.
+Hence, maximum available potassium in soil (kg ha-1) was recorded (115.57 kg ha-1) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
+It was followed by the treatments T4 , T2 and T3 .The control had the least values.
+The trend was similar to what had been observed so far, thereby singling out sulphur as a common factor.

-Table No. 4.
-Effect of irrigation scheduling & foliar application of phosphorus, sulphur, and boron on soil character in mustard crop during 2023 and 2024.
+Table 4.
+Effect of irrigation scheduling and foliar application of phosphorus, sulphur, and boron on post harvest soil nutrients content in mustard plots in 2023 and 2024.